-The History Department's digital documentary publishing unit, Source Lab, provides another venue for us to encourage both students and the larger public to explore Illinois' role in the history of innovation.
+The History Department's digital documentary publishing unit, Source Lab, provides a venue for us to encourage both students and the larger public to explore Illinois' role in the history of innovation.
 A commonly acknowledged problem the University faces is that many of the transformative contributions we have made—to scholarship, civic life, technology and commerce—are poorly understood, in part because no one has access to materials that document them.
 To have a living sense of history, people not only need to hear scholars talk about it: they need a window on the past they can look through themselves.
 SourceLab is a program that teaches students the art of publishing historical documents, with a particular focus on digital documentary publishing.

-Now in its tenth year, the CHI initiative has a track record of outstanding, multi-faceted programming, including a two-year celebration of the Lincoln Bicentennial (2007-2009), a three-year project on “World Histories from Below” and, currently, a three-year theme on “Global Utopias”.
+Now in its tenth year, the Center for Historical Interpretation initiative has a track record of outstanding, multi-faceted programming, including a two-year celebration of the Lincoln Bicentennial (2007-2009), a three-year project on “World Histories from Below” and, currently, a three-year theme on “Global Utopias”.
 From its inception, this initiative has included visiting speakers, reading groups, curricular enrichment, teacher workshops, and other forms of public outreach.
 The intellectual work made possible by these themes has resulted in numerous faculty publications and student dissertations, as well as the creation of new undergraduate classes.
-As always, we will collaborate with and seek input from colleagues across campus, including IPRH, English, Geography, Political Science, and Music.
+As always, we will continue to collaborate with and seek input from colleagues across campus, including IPRH, English, Geography, Political Science, and Music.